quozd/awesome-dotnet/README.md

 * [Functional Programming in C#](https://www.manning.com/books/functional-programming-in-c-sharp) - teaches how to best leverage the functional features of the C# language. **[$]**
 * [.NET Core in Action](https://manning.com/books/dotnet-core-in-action) - teaches how to write applications and libraries with .NET Core. **[$]**
+* [Microservices in .NET Core](https://manning.com/books/microservices-in-net-core) - shows you how to build maintainable, secure and operations-friendly microservices using Nancy and .NET Core. **[$]**

 ## Build Automation